-Everyone who has contact with the NDA, i.e.: Top Management, Key Account Department, Sales and Marketing Department is obliged to send it to the e-mail address: NDA@bic-electric.com.
+Everyone who has contact with the NDA, i.e.: Customer Relation representative, Key Account Department, Sales and Marketing Department is obliged to send it to the e-mail address: NDA@ eryk.com.

 The e-mail box operator is a Customer Relation Representative and his task is to collect NDAs on SharePoint w Customer Files folder NDA, to which above mentioned persons have access.

 The register of NDAs contains: